BIOS3010/Module-13-RNAseq/exercises/Exercise1.md

 Now we have the (1) RNA-seq sequence data (fastq format), the genome sequence of the organism we are studing (fasta format), and the gene annotation (.gtf format).
 Now we are ready to do our RNA-seq gene expression analysis.

 ## 13.1.5.
-Preparing for mapping the RNA-seq data
+Preparing for mapping the RNA-seq data: making the suffix array index of the genome
-- Run the following commands to load the sequence mapping software (STAR) and software to work with the sequences (SAMtools):
+- Run the following commands to load the sequence mapping software (STAR), and software to work with the sequences (SAMtools):

 ```bash
 module load STAR/2.7.8a-GCC-10.2.0 SAMtools/1.10-GCC-9.3.0